ShapeOfMatter/402-Receipts-Website/_proposal/04_http.markdown

 Additionally, the meaning of relevant HTTP Response codes is explained.

-**All requests and responses involved in this standard should be made over HTTPS connections with valid certificates.** Implementations are not obliged to accept receipts or other information transmitted over HTTP.
+**All requests and responses involved in this standard should be made over HTTPS connections with valid certificates.**
+Implementations should decline to follow addresses for insecure HTTP resources, and where possible should redirect HTTP traffic to HTTPS.

 {% include glossary_item s=site.data.glossary.402_response %}
 {% include glossary_item s=site.data.glossary.accepts_header %}